marc-jones/phd_thesis/content/02_spring/04_floral_transition.md

 As observed in the apex, expression magnitude differences are also observed between the copies in the leaf.
 *BnSOC1.A4* and *BnSOC1.C4.Random* exhibit the highest expression levels, with the next most highly expressed copy, *BnSOC1.A5*, expressed three- to four-fold lower.

-These results from both the apex and leaf suggest regulatory divergence of the *BnSOC1* genes, both in terms of expression profile and tissue specific expression.
+These results from both the apex and leaf suggest regulatory divergence of the *BnSOC1* genes, both in terms of expression profile and tissue-specific expression.
 From Arabidopsis it has been shown that *SOC1* is activated in the apex by the photoperiod pathway downstream of *FT* and *CO*[@schmid_dissection_2003; @onouchi_mutagenesis_2000; @samach_distinct_2000; @michaels_integration_2005; @moon_analysis_2005].
 Based on the expression of *BnFT* (Figure \ref{figure:223:ftleaf}), *BnSOC1.A3.Random* is the only *BnSOC1* gene with an expression pattern consistent with this regulation (Figure \ref{figure:227:soc1apex}).
 This is also supported by the *BnSOC1.A3.Random* copy exhibiting the highest expression of all the copies in the apex.